statebait/blog/content/blog/gsoc-phase-one/index.md

 })
 ```

-Well, the final thing of concern in this task was to learn how to handle file uploads in Node and well this wasn't as easy as it sounds.
+Well, the final topic of concern in this task was to learn how to handle file uploads in NodeJS and well this wasn't as easy as it sounds.
 There a lot of libraries available out there with unintuitive API and bad docs.
 With that said I settled for express-formidable (formidable for express).

 ### [Create Canvas and Render Model using ccNetViz](https://github.com/HelikarLab/ode-app/issues/3)

 Tools/Technologies used: [ccNetViz](https://github.com/HelikarLab/ccNetViz), [reactstrap](https://reactstrap.github.io/)

 The objective of this task was to create an acceptable visualisation of the SBML model that was parsed by the backend so that the user can understand the model better.
-Now to understand how the model would be visualised we need to understand what a model constitutes.
+Now to understand how the model would be visualised we need to understand what constitutes a model.
 Each model has multiple reactions.
-Each reaction is reversible or not and has products and reactants.
+Each reaction is reversible or irreversible and has products and reactants.
 Each product/reactant is a metabolite.
-All of this information needed to be adequately be represented by a graph, namely a graph with nodes.
+All of this information needed to be adequately represented by a graph.
 It took some time but the Mentors figured out a way and well only the implementation was remaining.

 The toughest part of this task was to get ccNetViz work with React.
-Once I figured that (it was trial and error 😪), getting the logic of how to nodes and edges for the graph were created was also kind of a challenge, mostly because ccNetViz has an API caveat, you need to give references of the nodes when you are defining edges.
+Once I figured that (it was trial and error 😪), figuring out the logic of how to create the nodes and edges for the graph was also kind of a challenge, mostly because ccNetViz has an API caveat, i.e. you need to give references of the nodes when you are defining edges.

-As for other detail, I developed a bare minimum interface (with reactstrap) for the app which displayed information of each reaction, metabolite and the model info.
+As for other details, I developed a bare minimum interface (with reactstrap) for the app which displayed information of each reaction, metabolite and the model info.

 ### [Decrease memory footprint of Docker Images](https://github.com/HelikarLab/ode-app/issues/5)